 Learn more about PJP

-To learn more about how and why the Pandemic Journaling Project was created, you and your students may want to:
+To learn more about how and why the Pandemic Journaling Project was created, you and your students may want to read about us in the New York Times, or:

-- Read this article about PJP in UConn Today.
+- the latest article about PJP in UConn Today.

 The following sample assignment was developed by Kristina Baines, an anthropology professor at CUNY-Guttman College in New York City and a member of the PJP Advisory Board.
 You can hear her talk about how she brought PJP into her classroom in this video, recorded by Will Lucas as part of the podcast A Partial Perspective.